View Aaron Johnson's Obituary on https://www.burlingtoncountytimes.com/ and share memories

 |

-Funeral service will be at 1 p.m.
-Saturday, July 27, where a viewing will be from 12 to 1 p.m.
-Interment will be Tuesday, July 30, in Washington Crossing National Cemetery.
+His funeral service will begin at 1 p.m.
+Saturday, July 27, at Wesley UME Zion Church, 204 Sunset Road, Burlington, N.J., where a viewing will be from 12 to 1 p.m.
+Interment will be held at 2:30 p.m.
+Tuesday, July 30, at Washington Crossing National Cemetery, Newtown, Pa.

 May Funeral Homes,